1jour1vin

 About the wine:

-The nose is elegant and refined, offering power (expressed with delicacy), lovely finesse, freshness, depth, an airy quality, complexity, intensity (expressed with finesse), as well as a lovely, very fine and distinguished texture.
-It features notes of vibrant wild blackcurrant, morello cherry, and, more subtly, small, vibrant black berries combined with hints of violet, blueberry, crushed strawberry, as well as subtle hints of crushed redcurrants, cardamom, star anise, and sweet spices, along with a very discreet, almost smoky note and an imperceptible hint of pepper (in the background).
-The palate is fruity, balanced, and elegantly refined, offering juiciness, freshness, lovely definition, richness, a tangy structure, rounded finesse, tension, depth with finesse, minerality, and a lovely, refined texture, an airy quality in its balance, a very lovely pulpy/tart fruit profile, smoothness, and a beautiful finesse within its richness.
-On the palate, this wine expresses notes of pulpy/juicy blackcurrant, juicy/fresh, and, to a lesser extent, vibrant redcurrants, combined with hints of camphor, small juicy/tart black berries, black tea, blueberries, juicy bilberries, as well as subtle notes of dark chocolate, a discreet hint of caramelization, and toasted hazelnut.
+The nose is elegant and refined, offering power (expressed with delicacy), lovely finesse, freshness, depth, an airy quality, complexity, intensity (expressed with finesse), as well as a lovely, very fine, and distinguished texture.
+It features notes of vibrant wild blackcurrant, morello cherry, and, more subtly, vibrant little black berries, combined with hints of violet, blueberry, crushed strawberries, as well as subtle hints of crushed red currants, cardamom, star anise, and sweet spices, along with a very discreet, almost smoky note and an imperceptible hint of pepper (in the background).
+On the palate, it is fruity, balanced, and elegantly refined, offering juiciness, freshness, lovely definition, richness, a tangy structure, rounded finesse, tension, depth with finesse, minerality, and a lovely finesse of texture, an airy quality in its balance, a very lovely combination of fruit’s pulpiness and acidity, smoothness, and a beautiful finesse within its richness.
+On the palate, this wine expresses notes of pulpy, juicy blackcurrant, juicyfresh morello cherries, and, to a lesser extent, vibrant red currants, combined with hints of camphor, small juicy/tart black berries, black tea, blueberries, and juicy bilberries, as well as subtle hints of dark chocolate, a discreet touch of caramelization, and toasted hazelnut.
 The tannins are precise, elegant, fresh, and delicately creamy.
-A subtle hint of cocoa bitterness is present on the finish and in the aftertaste.
-Good length and a very beautiful aromatic (and savory) persistence.
+There is a subtle hint of cocoa bitterness on the finish and in the aftertaste.
+Good length and a very lovely aromatic (and savory) persistence.
 A precise wine that is all finesse and delicacy within its power.

 The Wine Cellar Insider - Jeff Leve